Blosc/JBlosc/Benchmarks.md

 3. Add the jblosc driver to any test case you want to run

 The test cases are in the cfg folder of jvm-compressor-benchmark-master.
-You can, for example, copy the tests-minimal.xml into tests-minimal-jblosc.xml and inside this file add the jblosc driver:
+You can, for example, copy the tests-minimal.xml into tests-minimal-jblosc.xml, and inside this file add the jblosc driver:

 ```xml
   <driver name="jblosc/block" normal="false">